 - Help you realize that because you like one thing, it doesn’t necessarily mean you dislike it’s opposite.

-- Take the inherent duality of our world and our attachment to those divisions and opposites and make it whole again.
+- Take the inherent duality of our world and our attachment to those divisions and reintegrate them.

 Here’s how to put LALO into practice.

 Level 1: Activity Preferences

 Let’s start with some easy fitness examples.

 - If you love distance running, learn to also love sprinting.